Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-bar/walkthrough.md

-To solve the Lab, we need to make *Setup:;playerSolved()* returns true, here is the code &nbsp;
+To solve the lab, we need to make *Setup::playerSolved()* return true.
+Here is the code.
+&nbsp;
 &nbsp;
 ```solidity